All of our sidecars are designed to be fitted at home by anyone

 bike will generally be more stable in a straight line than a short

 one.
 A low center of gravity is more stable when cornering, so

 again cruisers win.
 It's good to have an under stressed engine

 with plenty of torque.
 So for ease of fitment and a very stable

-easy ride a cruiser would be a good first choice.
-Retro and Classic
+easy ride a cruiser would be a good choice.
+There is however one

-bikes also make a good choice, offering straight forward fitment
+Retro and Classic bikes make a good choice, offering straight

 a sidecar to any motorcycle is going to highlight any existing